-However, when main line diesel locomotives began to be favored because of their superior efficiencies (this was where the real money was made for the manufacturers), steam manufacturers like Alco had no choice but to follow suit.
-EMD instantly became the industry standard for first and second-generation diesel models (such as its Es, Fs, and GP series) and held well over half the market share for years.
+Ironically, Alco itself had first pioneered the road-switcher when it introduced the RS1 in early 1941 but later fell behind Electro-Motive when the General Motors division released its General Purpose and later, Special Duty series.
+EMD almost immediately became the industry standard for diesel designs from the time it debuted the EA and FT in the latter 1930s and held this coveted status through the 1980s.
 However, convinced that railroads would never favor diesels over steam, Alco (and the other steam builders) did not invest heavily in diesel research and development for years, which cost the company dearly in the future.
 While Alco held second place in the diesel locomotive market for the first twenty years or so from the late 1930s onward, it was essentially no contender to EMD.

-The company’s outlook would worsen in the 1950s when General Electric not only broke ranks with Alco but also went on to debut their very own line of diesels, its ubiquitous Universal series, which was not only quite popular but also bumped Alco into third place.
-To counter GE’s new locomotive model Alco debuted its Century series in the early 1960s.
-The first in the series was the C420; a powerful, clean design that unfortunately was much more successful with railfans (and still is) than railroads.
-The Century series also brought out a new numbering system by Alco, replacing the straightforward symbols from before (“RS” for road-switcher, “PA” for passenger and A-unit, etc.) with letters and digits, something roughly similar to Baldwin’s numbering system.
-With the C420, “C”, of course, stood for Century series, “4” was the axle number (in this case a B-B arrangement), and the last two digits were the horsepower rating.
+The company’s outlook would worsen in the 1950s when General Electric not only broke ranks with Alco but also debuted their very own line, its ubiquitous Universal series, which was not only became popular but also bumped Alco into third place in the market.
+To counter GE’s new models Alco debuted its Century series in the early 1960s.
+The first was the C420; a powerful, clean design that unfortunately was much more successful with railfans (and still is) than railroads.
+The Centuries also brought a new numbering system, replacing the straightforward symbols from before (“RS” for road-switcher, “PA” for passenger and A-unit, etc.) with letters and digits, something roughly similar to Baldwin’s numbering system.
+For instance, in regards to the C420; “C”, of course, stood for Century series, “4” was the axle number (in this case a B-B arrangement), and the last two digits were the horsepower rating.

-Later models followed the C420 such as the C425 and C430, except that they were just a bit more powerful than their earlier sister.
-The model certainly had a modern look to it and with a rather tall nose and carbody design gave it a beefy, powerful look that was especially true for the six-axle, C-C version.
-The most powerful locomotives for their time, the C628, C630 and C636 were true monsters and could certainly lug a heavy freight train with ease.
-While the most powerful locomotive series since F-M’s Trainmaster model, the model (especially the C636) could just not compete with EMD and GE.
-To make matters worse, around the time the Century series C-C models debuted EMD had launched its SD40, and later upgraded SD40-2 series, one of the most successful diesel locomotive designs ever built with several thousand rolling off of the assembly line through the 1980s (most of which are still in regular freight use today).
+Later models followed the C420 such as the C425 and C430, although a bit more powerful than the former.
+The model certainly had a modern look and with a rather tall nose and carbody design gave it a beefy, powerful appearance that was especially true for the six-axle, C-C version.
+The most powerful locomotives for their time, the C628, C630 and C636 were true monsters and could certainly lug a heavy freight with ease.
+Despite being the most powerful locomotives since Fairbanks Morse's H24-66 "Train Master"model, the Centuries (especially the C636) could just not compete with EMD and GE.
+To make matters worse, around the time the six-axle models debuted EMD had launched its SD40, and later upgraded SD40-2 series, one of the most successful designs ever built with several thousand rolling off of the assembly line through the 1980s (most of which are still in regular freight use today).

 |Model Type||Units Built||Date Built||Horsepower|